 So you can imagine my surprise when an agent cut in front of me just as my belongings scooted their way into the x-ray machine, took all my stuff out of the bins, then laid it all over the belt.
 Me: “Huh?”
 Her: “We don’t have very many bins…” Me: “Unlike your mother…” ⇠ Sorry, still in character.

-That dumbass logic is the kind of shit that would have her scrubbing toilets with a toothbrush until her fingers and knees bled.
+That dumbass logic is the kind of crap that would have her scrubbing toilets with a toothbrush until her fingers and knees bled.
 Ya know, if I were her drill sergeant.
 Damned missed callings.

 Clearly Spirit Airlines also skimped in the plastic bin department.
 I didn’t even know Plastic Bins Я Us offered a 10-piece package.
 Not to mention, my stuff was already in the bin… going through the machine.
 She backed up the security line to pop in and undo my handy work.
 The x-ray machine isn’t a black hole; you’d have your bins back in 15 seconds or less, lady.
 And if I’m not to use the bins for my shoes/liquids/etc., then what are you saving them for?
 Is that an extra cost I wasn’t aware of?